Women's Soccer Coaches

 Chad Heffelfinger is a graduate of CCC having earned his BS in Business Administration in 1999.
 While at CCC, Chad played on the menís soccer team and

 qualified for nationals each year.
-This will be his third year as assistant coach for the Lady Cougars.
+This will be his seventh year as assistant coach for the Lady Cougars.
 Prior to that, he coached the varsity boys team

 at Keswick Christian School for the 2004/2005 season.
 Chad started playing soccer over 25 years ago and was a consistent team leader in assists.